Dragonmystic707/exalted-reincarnated/docs/System/The Exalted.md

 ***Note:** See the special Action* [**Recall Fact**](/System/The System/#recall-fact)

 Lore is both the breadth and depth of understanding in the world, ranging from geographic knowledge to religion and philosophy.
+As well, it aids in understanding languages and cultures.

 ### Medicine